A scenic train ride from Lucerne, Switzerland took me and my sister to Paris, the City of Love, at 1.30pm.

 I wish we had more time at the Louvre.
-There was so much we didn’t see!
-I suggest you arrive early at the Louvre if you want to see most of what it has to offer.
-The Louvre is so large that it would take 100 days to look at every piece of art for 30 seconds!
+There was so much we didn’t see.
+This is why I suggest you arrive early at the Louvre.
+The Louvre is so large that it would take 100 days to look at every piece of art for 30 seconds.

 Exit into the Louvre Mall and you will find an upside down pyramid.
 This is also where the alternative (less crowded) entrance is located.
 There is a souvenir store, several luxury stores, and a food court.

-The food court is located at the end of the Mall and consists of several food stalls and a McDonalds.
-Most of the food stalls were closed because it was so late, so we had no choice but to eat fast food.
-Did you know McDonalds sells macarons in France??
+The food court is located at the end of the Mall and consists of several food stalls and a McDonalds that sells macarons.
+Ooooh, fancy.